upnplib/upnplib/README.md

 t.b.d.

 ### 2.2.
 Microsoft Windows Build
 The developement of this UPnP Library has started on Linux.
 So for historical reasons it uses POSIX threads (pthreads) as specified by [The Open Group](http://get.posixcertified.ieee.org/certification_guide.html).
 Unfortunately Microsoft Windows does not support it so we have to use a third party library.
 We use the well known and well supported [pthreads4w library](https://sourceforge.net/p/pthreads4w).
 To keep things simple for you I have copied the latest stable version archive to this project.
 It will be build with the installation of this project and should do out of the box.
 This archive will always be downloaded but deleted on other systems than MS Windows.
+To build the UPnPlib just do in the projects source directory

+    nmake -S . -B build
+    nmake --build build --config Release

+After build don't forget to copy the needed `pthreads4w\build\lib\pthread*.dll` library file to a location where your program can find it.
+Copying it to the programs directory or to the system directory `Windows\System32` will always do.

+If you need more details about installation of POSIX threads on Microsoft Windows I have made an example at [github pthreadsWinLin](https://github.com/upnplib/pthreadsWinLin.git).

 ## 3. Configure Options for cmake
 Following the default options are shown.